-Usually, you’d see their pedal tuners plugged into many pro guitarist’s boards.
+Usually, you’d see their pedal based tuners plugged into many pro guitarist’s boards.
 Clip-on tuners are fantastically easy to use, just clip it to the headstock of your guitar and it’s ready to go.

 With a company like Polytune, you know you’re getting a high-quality product that’s accurate, easy to read, and looks great.